November 9, 2021

 For example, it’s possible that an individual data element — and the way it’s stored, shared, or grouped with other data elements — could be at odds with regulatory requirements under specific conditions.
 But accessing these highly-dispersed insights in a scalable way is impossible without help.

-Privacy teams are best equipped with a data discovery tool that intelligently scans various sources, including metadata and unstructured data sources, and offers real-time samples to develop accurate classifications.
+Privacy teams are best equipped with a data discovery tool that intelligently scans various sources, including metadata and unstructured data sets, and offers real-time samples to develop accurate classifications.

 As privacy legislation continues evolving, definitions of personal data also continue to change.
 Further, regulatory bodies present varying definitions that create challenges for the organizations that are accountable to them.